pythonjames2/CLI-Co-Pilot/README.md

+# CLI Co-Pilot - Natural Language Command Line Interface

-# CLI Co-Pilot, with support for Chat models (GPT-3.5 and GPT-4)
+Added support to use OpenAI Chat models (GPT-3.5 and GPT-4)

-This is a fork of the [microsoft repository](https://github.com/microsoft/Codex-CLI/issues) that stopped working after OpenAI discontinued the codex models).
+This is a fork of the [microsoft repository](https://github.com/microsoft/Codex-CLI/issues) that stopped working after OpenAI discontinued the codex models.

 When you set it up, please make sure to use one of the engines:
 - gpt-3.5-turbo